-The Contractor shall cut and trim samples under the direction of and witnessed by the Engineer from any course or finished pavement for tests of density, thickness, or composition, by sawing with a power driven masonry saw or by drilling a minimum 4 inch nominal diameter core.
+The Contractor shall cut and trim samples under the direction of and witnessed by the Engineer for tests of density, thickness, or composition, by sawing with a power driven masonry saw or by drilling a minimum 4 inch nominal diameter core.
 The surfaces shall be restored by the Contractor the same day.
 The core holes shall be dried, filled with the same type of material, and the material properly compacted.
-Pavement core samples shall be identified, taken possession of by the Engineer, and delivered to the Contractor's quality control field laboratory.
+Pavement core samples will be identified, taken possession of by the Engineer, and delivered to the Contractor's quality control field laboratory.